cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 title: SD Card Setup
 ---

-This page is for preparing your SD card for your Nintendo DSi.
-In the process, we'll format the SD card to a format suitable for the Nintendo DSi and check the card for errors.
+This page is for preparing your SD card for your device.
+In the process, we'll format the SD card and check the card for errors.

 ::: danger